Worplesdon: Notable residents

 In the early 20th century, Worplesdon was home to the artist Sidney Sime, best known for magazine illustration and work in the books of the varied, particularly fantasy, author Lord Dunsany.

 In his later life, Frederick Selous chronicled many of his adventures from his home in Worplesdon.
 Selous was a British explorer, officer, hunter and conservationist; he was famous for his exploits in south and east of Africa.
 His real-life adventures inspired Sir H. Rider Haggard's Allan Quatermain character.

 Freedom of the Parish

-The following has received the Freedom of the Parish of Worplesdon:
+The following people and military units have received the Freedom of the Parish of Worplesdon.